apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-7-31:  Using delay loop calibration from the hello configuration.
         That configuration runs out of internal SRAM and, as a result, this configuration needs to be recalibrated.

+      2013-8-31:  SDRAM configuration and RAM test usage are documented, but untested.

   ostest:
     This configuration directory, performs a simple OS test using